ksuamel/react-sitecore-cdp-personalize/README.md

 ## renderScript

 Used to inject the Boxever (Sitecore CDP and Personalize) JavaScript Library into the head of the page.
-It will only just it once.
-If the call is called multiple times, it will ignore subsequent modifications.
+It will only inject it once.
+If the method is called multiple times, it will ignore subsequent modifications.
 You must call initialize before using renderScript().

 ```js
 cdpPersonalize.renderScript();